 Because of the many time constraints surrounding driving, truckers must log their hours for legal purposes.
 This record is to ensure that they remain accountable for going over the legal limits.
 Accountability could mean anything from fines to a suspended license.

 Many companies have their drivers log using ELDs, also known as electronic logging devices.
 It uses the engine of the vehicle to determine hours spent driving.

 How Time Logs Protect Us from the Danger of Driver Fatigue

 Safety regulations are usually in place for one reason: to prevent human error.
 Driving is one of the most common places to see human error have horrible consequences.
-The risk is exceptionally high for those operating a big rig or 18-wheeler in Texas.
+The risk is exceptionally high for those operating a big rig or 18-wheeler in West Texas.